BIRUK-MULATU/se4801-assignment1--ATE-9686-14-/README.md

 **ShopWave Starter** is a RESTful API built using **Java 21** and **Spring Boot 3.x** for managing a simple product catalog.

-This project was developed as part of **Assignment 1** for the *SE 4801 — Enterprise Application Development* course.
+This project was developed as part of **Assignment 1** for the Enterprise Application Development* course.

 It demonstrates a full Spring Boot application architecture, including: